Remote Asia in Five Countries

 Travel by Private Jet

 Traveling by private jet on the custom-outfitted Embraer Lineage (or similar) for Remote Asia in Six Countries offers the ultimate in convenience, luxury, and exclusivity.
 With a spacious cabin featuring plush seating and high-end amenities, the journey is as relaxing as the destination.
-The jet allows guests to bypass the hassles of commercial airports, offering seamless, direct access to remote locations like Papua New Guinea and Timor Leste, which are almost impossible to reach via conventional travel in just one trip.
+The jet allows guests to bypass the hassles of commercial airports, offering seamless, direct access to remote locations like Papua New Guinea and Borneo, which are almost impossible to reach via conventional travel in just one trip.

 Remote-Asia-11.jpg